chicio/chicio.github.io/_posts/2018-10-18-blender-tutorial-6-outliner-layers-groups-hierarchies-scenes.md

 ---
 layout: post
-title: "aaaa"
+title: "Blender tutorial: outliner, layers, groups, hierarchies and scenes."
-description: "In this new post of the series "Blender tutorial" I will talk about outliner, layers, groups, hierarchies and scenes."
+description: "In this new post of the series Blender tutorial I will talk about outliner, layers, groups, hierarchies and scenes."
 date: 2018-09-18
 image: /assets/images/posts/blender-outliner.jpg
 tags: [test driven development, agile, clean code]